jaragont/orchestration-workshop/_posts/2024-01-01-environment-setup.md

 It is a simple micro-service that manages a `postgres` database of orders, shops, customers data.
 The micro-service currently uses raw SQL to manage the database, we'll be incrementally working on it to replace the raw SQL with SQLAlchemy, make use of ORMs and optimise our access patterns.

-After each step, you can refer to the corresponding completed version of the code, under `solutions/step-##`.
+After each step, you can refer to the corresponding completed version of the code, under the branch `step-#-<step-title>`.

 Now, let's get started!